jinjiaKarl/CS-E4160/web_server/README.md

 5.3 What is commonly the primary purpose of an nginx server and why?
 ```
-The primary purpose of an Nginx server is to act as a reverse proxy and load balancer.
+The primary purpose of an Nginx server is to act as `a reverse proxy and load balancer`.
 This means that Nginx sits in front of one or more web servers and handles incoming requests from clients (such as browsers), forwarding them on to the appropriate web server and returning the response to the client.

 Because it is designed to handle a large number of concurrent connections and has a small memory footprint.
 This makes it well-suited for high-traffic websites and web applications that need to handle a lot of incoming requests.
+Higher performance(event-driven+Epoll+multi cpu)

 Additionally, Nginx can handle many other functions such as caching, SSL/TLS termination, and serving static content.

 Another reason is its ability to handle a wide range of protocols, including HTTP, HTTPS, TCP and UDP.
 This makes it flexible enough to handle different types of web traffic and applications, such as web servers, email servers, and real-time streaming applications.
 ```